kekyo/MarkTheRipper/README.md

 from each of the elements enumerated in the `entries`.

 Here, `path` is used to output the path to the content, but you can use `title` to output the title.
-If you use `item.path.relative`, you can get the path relative to the current content, which can be used as the URL of the link to realize the link.
+If you use `relative item.path`, you can get the path relative to the current content, which can be used as the URL of the link to realize the link.

 To enumerate categories, use the `children` property: